Lucasvitoriano25/Unveiling-Gene-Disease-Connections/README.md

 Go straight to the point: only list the important terms in the JSON format above.
 ```

+After this preprocessing with GPT 3.5 Turbo[2] to enrich the dataset with contextualized disease information, we utilize BioClinicalBERT[3] to generate embeddings for the text data.
+These embeddings, which encode complex biomedical information into numerical form, serve as input features for the Graph Neural Network (GNN).
+By transforming rich textual descriptions into a format understandable by machine learning models, BioClinicalBERT[3] ensures that the GNN can effectively integrate and leverage semantic insights from the disease and gene descriptions.
+This step is crucial for enhancing the model's ability to discern and predict nuanced relationships within the biomedical data, contributing to the accuracy of the link predictions made by the GNN.

-#### Gene Feature Enhancement: Key Topics
+#### Gene Feature Enhancement

-We addressed significant challenges in analyzing the "location" features of genes by applying regular expressions to dissect and transform the data into detailed components like Start Chromosome, Start Chromosome Arm, and specific locational markers.
+We addressed significant challenges in analyzing the "location" features of genes (position of the gene in the human chromosome sequence)) by applying regular expressions to dissect and transform the data into detailed components like Start Chromosome, Start Chromosome Arm, and specific locational markers.
 This detailed breakdown not only enhanced our data granularity but also enabled a more profound exploration of gene distribution across chromosomes.
 It significantly improved our ability to analyze and predict potential associations between specific genes and diseases, providing valuable insights into the genetic factors influencing disease mechanisms.
 Gene Location Data Transformation:

 <div align="center">